Chewbacca: In other countries

-In France, in the original Star Wars film, his name was changed to "Chiktabba" or "Chiktaba" (/fr/) and his nickname to "Chiko" (/fr/), because the English name was similar to "chewing tobacco", which in French is tabac à chiquer.
-In the other films, his name is "Chewbacca".

-In the Italian-language editions, including the most recent Star Wars media, Chewbacca is named "Ciubecca" (/it/ or /it/) and is nicknamed "Ciube" (/it/).
+In the French version of the original Star Wars film, Chewbacca's name was changed to "Chiktaba" (Note: /fr/) and his nickname was "Chico".
+(Note: /fr/) In Italian-language versions of the films and in the most recent Star Wars media, Chewbacca is named "Ciubecca" (Note: /it/ or /it/) and his nickname is "Ciube".
+(Note: /it/) In the Czech version of the original Star Wars films, Chewbacca's name was changed to Žvejkal, a name derived from the Czech word žvýkat, meaning “to chew.”
+The name was used in older Czech translations before later versions returned to the original Chewbacca.

 Reception

 In his 1997 review of the Special Edition re-release of The Empire Strikes Back, the film critic Roger Ebert declared that of all the characters, Chewbacca gave the worst performance.
 He wrote: "This character was thrown into the first film as window dressing, was never thought through, and as a result has been saddled with one facial expression and one mournful yelp.
 Much more could have been done.
 How can you be a space pilot and not be able to communicate in any meaningful way?
 Does Han Solo really understand Chew's monotonous noises?
 Do they have long chats sometimes?"
-In spite of Ebert's critique, Chewbacca received a Lifetime Achievement Award at the 1997 MTV Movie Awards.
+In 1997, Chewbacca received a Lifetime Achievement Award at the MTV Movie Awards.